...

 The basic principles of injection mold design include several key stages

-• Preparation of Molten Plastic: The plastic raw material is melted by the shearing action of the screw and the heater.
+Preparation of molten plastic is the first stage.
+The plastic raw material is melted by the shearing action of the screw and the heater.

 What are the Mold Materials?

-Mold materials are essential in manufacturing processes like injection molding1, ensuring durability, precision, and quality.
+Mold materials are essential in manufacturing processes like injection molding, ensuring durability, precision, and quality.
 The choice of material affects production efficiency and the final product’s characteristics.

 The choice of mold material has a great impact on the service life of the mold and the quality of the finished product.
 Common mold materials are steel and aluminum.